 On the Targets tab, check whether a target named {namespace}/{serviceMonitorName}/x exists.

-Verify that the metrics are displayed correctly.
+Verify that metrics display correctly.